‘It’s just what we do’: While off-duty, pair of MCAAP firefighters help assist driver in cardiac arrest

 |0

-This work, ‘It’s just what we do’: While off-duty, pair of MCAAP firefighters help assist driver in cardiac arrest [Image 2 of 2], by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ‘It’s just what we do’: While off-duty, pair of MCAAP firefighters help assist driver in cardiac arrest, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-‘It’s just what we do’: While off-duty, pair of MCAAP firefighters help assist driver in cardiac arrest

 LEAVE A COMMENT